 I not only regained my knees through my dancing, but I also lost 55 pounds and three dress sizes!
 Moreover, the doctors are amazed at the strength in my leg muscles and the resulting ease of movement in my joints.
 They were hesitant about my dancing in the beginning, fearing for my knees, but now they are convinced I made the right decision.
 Most important, I am the happiest I have been in a long time.
 People I meet who haven’t seen me in a while remark on how I’m always smiling now.
 My fantastic dance partners at the studio, Rick Soppa and Patrick Daniel, teach me all about the dances.
 I also have lots of support and guidance from dance instructors Dajana Stanic and May Lee.
 Vanina Soppa, Fred Astaire Dance Studio co-owner and teacher, gives me great encouragement, as well as tips on dance dresses, jewelry, and how to put the finishing touches on everything.
 Every person in the dance studio is so friendly, encouraging, and wonderful, it’s like I have found the family I never knew I had!”

 This story was reprinted from the Winter 2014 issue of inSTEP Magazine, Fred Astaire Dance Studios’ quarterly student publication.
-To find the Fred Astaire Dance Studio near you, click here.
-For more info on FADS’ inSTEP Magazine, look for the current issue at your local FADS studio, or visit our Facebook page.
+For more info on FADS’ inSTEP Magazine, visit our Facebook page.